Viasat Internet in Ohio at a Glance

 Viasat Satellite Internet in Ohio

 Viasat provides satellite internet service across Ohio using its advanced ViaSat-2 and ViaSat-3 satellite constellation.
 Unlike cable or fiber providers that require physical infrastructure running to each home, Viasat beams internet directly from orbit to a small dish installed on your roof.
 This makes it available virtually everywhere in Ohio, from the Lake Erie shoreline, Appalachian foothills in the southeast, and the flat western agricultural plain.
-Ohio's Appalachian southeast and rural northwest farming areas have persistent broadband gaps, and Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.
+Ohio's Appalachian southeast and rural northwest farming areas have persistent broadband gaps.
+Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For Ohio residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
 Ohio's Appalachian region in the southeast mirrors the broadband challenges of neighboring West Virginia and Kentucky, which makes Viasat's expanding capacity especially impactful here.